Skip to Content

 Removing Infested Fruit

-1. Pluck affected fruit before pests spread.
+1. Pluck affected fruit immediately before pests multiply and spread to healthy branches.

 Pruning Infested Branches